-Popular for its beautiful vegetation and snow-clad mountains Dev Bhoomi, India is also home to mysterious and unique places that are deep-rooted in history and culture.
+Popular for its beautiful vegetation and snow-clad mountains Dev Bhoomi, India is also home to mysterious and unique places that is deep rooted in history and culture.
 Bathu ki Ladi temple in the state of Himachal Pradesh is one such place.
 What makes this temple a place worth visiting is the fact that this temple remains submerged in water for eight months of the year.
-It is mainly a cluster of six different temples and even has a connection to the Mahabharata.
+It is mainly a clutter of six different temples, and even has connection to the Mahabharata.
 Most of you must not be even aware of the existence of this hidden temple.
 So, I thought of writing about this hidden beauty in Himachal.

 You can see figures of Goddess Kali and Lord Ganesha carved on the stones, while inside the temple you’ll notice Lord Vishnu’s statue resting on his Shesh Naag.